jonathadv/simple-mock-server/README.md

 The idea is to have the simplest HTTP server with the simplest configuration, which you can run anywhere with Python2 installed, and with all the useful resources in a mock server.

 No `pip install`, no high-version-specific dependencies!
-Just run it as regular Python 2 script
+Just run it as regular Python 2 script.

 ### Features
 * Support to methods GET, POST, PUT and DELETE.